Yet another reason why a Will is even more important than ever …

 A recent case has reinforced all of this in very sad and rather unusual circumstances.

 Mr and Mrs Scarle were found dead at home.
 They had died from hypothermia and unfortunately it was not possible to establish the order in which they had died.
-Mr and Mrs Scarle each had a daughter from a previous relationship and, due to the circumstances surrounding their deaths, each daughter had a vested interest in proving that their parent had died second.
-This is because of a very old law which states that when you cannot determine who died first in a situation like this, the younger of the two is deemed to have died last.
+Mr and Mrs Scarle each had a daughter from a previous relationship.
+Due to the circumstances surrounding their deaths, each daughter had a vested interest in proving that their parent had died second.
+A very old law which states that when you cannot determine who died first in a situation like this.
+The younger of the two is deemed to have died last.

-One of the step sisters absolutely refused to settle during the ongoing proceedings and eventually the Judge was forced to rely upon this ancient law.
-The judge ruled that Mrs Scarle, as the younger of the couple, had died second which meant her daughter inherited everything.
+One of the step sisters absolutely refused to settle during the ongoing proceedings.
+Eventually the Judge was forced to rely upon this ancient law.
+The judge ruled that Mrs Scarle, as the younger of the couple, had died second.
+This meant her daughter inherited everything.
 Mr Scarle’s daughter not only lost out on the estate but was also left with both her own legal costs and her sister’s.